What Was New York Originally Called

 The Founding of New Netherland and New Amsterdam

 Two years later, in 1626, Peter Minuit, the director-general of New Netherland, famously purchased Manhattan Island from the local Lenape tribe.
-The transaction, often romanticized in popular culture, involved trade goods worth approximately 60 Dutch guilders, equivalent to about $24 in 1626.
+So the transaction, often romanticized in popular culture, involved trade goods worth approximately 60 Dutch guilders, equivalent to about $24 in 1626.
 While the details of the purchase remain a subject of historical debate, it marked a significant step in the establishment of New Amsterdam as the capital of New Netherland.
 The settlement was strategically located at the southern tip of Manhattan Island, providing easy access to the harbor and surrounding waterways.

 Life in New Amsterdam